 - Mining thermal coal

 - Exploration and development of oil shale (not to be confused with shale oil or shale gas)

 - Brown coal (or lignite) fired power generation

 The primary principle underlying this exclusion is the desire to exclude companies involved in activities associated with the highest greenhouse gas emission intensity.
 The Fund will continue to monitor and revise this position to ensure that the types of activities and fossil fuels covered by the summary position keep pace with technological and environmental developments.
 When cleaner fuel sources and methods of energy production emerge, the position will be adjusted accordingly.
-At the same time the Fund will also review the 20% revenue threshold, to ensure appropriateness, with a view to reducing it towards 10%.

 Due to gambling’s disproportionate effect on the poor and weaker members of society, as well as its propensity to encourage greed, Christian Super will avoid investing in companies involved in gambling.
 Without mitigating our view on the seriousness of the problem of gambling, we recognise that to an extent gambling falls under individual choice and thus we will apply a 5% of revenue tolerance level.